andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 ## Unauthenticated user clicks on a page
 {% tufte %}
-One could argue that the tags may have changed and it could be a good idea to fetch them anew, but we stay true here to the behaviour of the demo app.
+One could argue that the tags may have changed and it could be a good idea to fetch them anew, but we stay true here to the behavior of the demo app.
 {% endtufte %}

 In this new scenario, we have to handle a page click user event `CLICKED_PAGE`), and fetching the global feed for the clicked page.
 The main changes vs. the previous scenarios is that we should not fetch twice the tags, as the [demo Conduit app](https://demo.realworld.io/#/) does not.
 This means that we need to keep track of whether the tags have already been successfully fetched, and if that is the case, we should only fetch the articles for the given page.